particle-iot/particle-workshops/content/docs/ch3.md

 blueButtonBDebouncer.interval(20);
 ```

-Behinds the scenes, the `Debounce` library is setting the blue LED button up with a `pinMode` of `INPUT_PULLUP`, but we're also setting a debounce interval for the button. this value represents the number milliseconds to sample the button before determining whether it has been pressed, or not.
+Behind the scenes, the `Debounce` library is setting the blue LED button up with a `pinMode` of `INPUT_PULLUP`, while also setting a debounce interval for the button. this value represents the number milliseconds to sample the button before determining whether it has been pressed, or not.
+By sampling over time, we can let the switch contacts settle in place.

 10. Finally, let's read from the button.
 Add the following to the `loop` function